hustf/BitmapMaps.jl/README.md

 Steps 1-13 is fully working.

+Version 0.1.8:
+- Add feedback for every sheet processed.
+- Prepare and optimize an algorithm for identifying forest areas.

 Version 0.1.7:
 - Change topographic relief to XYZ colorspace.
 - Revise palette to lighter colors